community presence

 Just 13 years later, on May 3, 1966, the east end of the sanctuary was destroyed by an arsonist’s fire.
 This set in motion plans for a new building phase.
 Under the guidance of Rev. Charles F. Kirkley and the building committee, the damaged sanctuary was converted into our current fellowship hall.
 The fourth (and current) sanctuary space was consecrated November 10, 1968, just after our denomination took the name The United Methodist Church.

 St. Paul’s has never been content to stay within our walls.
 A church newsletter from Rev. William McKenney in 1921 argued, “No day is without opportunities for doing good.
 Let us shoulder under someone’s burdens and thereby lighten our own.
 Let us make the Golden Rule not the rule of gold but the rule of life.
 Let us make our church a power in the community!”
-As we send work teams to Nicaragua, collect coats for refugees coming to the US for the first time, and put food into the hands of hungry neighbors, we know we are carrying out this mission today.
+As we gather for worship, sing hymns of praise, put school supplies into the hands of children, and put food into the hands of hungry neighbors, we know we are carrying out this mission today.